Maratby/Tsunami/README.md

 # Tsunami | Fusing every vanilla joker with Splash

-Requires Fusion Jokers mod (https://github.com/wingedcatgirl/Fusion-Jokers) The version linked here is Minty's fork, as previous forks have not been maintained due to FusionJokers' original
+Requires Fusion Jokers mod (https://github.com/wingedcatgirl/Fusion-Jokers) The version linked here is Minty's fork, as previous forks have not been maintained due to FusionJokers' original dev being trapped in a naturally formed bedrock hole at the bottom of the world

 I am going to fuse every vanilla Joker with Splash...
 Eventually.